 Cap Wigington, 1940

-In 1910 Wigington was listed by the U.S. Census as one of only 59 African American architects, artists and draftsmen in the country.
-While in Omaha, Wigington designed the Broomfield Rowhouse, Zion Baptist Church, and the second St. John's African Methodist Episcopal Church building, along with several other single and multiple family dwellings.
+In 1910 Wigington was listed by the U.S. Census as one of only 59 African American architects, artists, and draftsmen in the country.
+While in Omaha, Wigington designed the Broomfield Rowhouse, Zion Baptist Church, the second St. John's African Methodist Episcopal Church building, and several other single and multiple-family dwellings.

-It was in Saint Paul, Minnesota where Wigington created a national reputation.
-He moved there in 1914 and by 1917 was promoted to senior architectural designer for the City of St. Paul.
-During the 1920s and '30s, Wigington designed most of the Saint Paul Public Schools buildings, as well as golf clubhouses, fire stations, park buildings, airports for the city.
-Other Wigington structures include the Highland Park Tower, the Holman Field Administration Building and the Harriet Island Pavilion, all now listed on the National Register of Historic Places, as well as the Roy Wilkins Auditorium.
+It was in Saint Paul, Minnesota, where Wigington created a national reputation.
+He moved there in 1914 and, by 1917, was promoted to senior architectural designer for the City of St. Paul.
+During the 1920s and '30s, Wigington designed most of the Saint Paul Public Schools buildings, golf clubhouses, fire stations, park buildings, and airports for the city.
+Other Wigington structures include the Highland Park Tower, the Holman Field Administration Building, and the Harriet Island Pavilion, all now listed on the National Register of Historic Places and the Roy Wilkins Auditorium.

 After retiring from the City of St. Paul in 1949, Wigington began a private architectural practice in California.
-Soon after moving to Kansas City, Missouri.
-He died there on July 7, 1967.
+Soon after moving to Kansas City, Missouri, he died on July 7, 1967.